ionutcalara/wikiGQextract/README.md

 #### Questions templates

-1. What do you think about %s -- applies to 1-3,5
+1. What do you think about %s -- applies to 1-3,4
-2. Do you know what %s means in regards of %s ? ---|works for 1-4| only 5
+2. Do you know what %s means in regards of %s ? ---|works for 1-3| only 4
-3. What can you tell about %s -- applies to 1-3,5
+3. What can you tell about %s -- applies to 1-3,4
-4. Can you briefly elaborate on the topic of %s in regards of %s --|works for 1-4| only 5
+4. Can you briefly elaborate on the topic of %s in regards of %s --|works for 1-3| only 4
-5. Where would you consider as part of the following : %s => list(%s) --- |1-3|all 4's
-6. What aspects of %s are you familliar with ? works for 1-5
+5. What aspects of %s are you familliar with ? works for 1-4
-7. What knowledge do you have regarding %s in the context of %s  -- works from 1-4|5
+6. What knowledge do you have regarding %s in the context of %s  -- works from 1-3|4
-8. Please describe %s from your understanding in the context of %s  -- works from 1-4|5
+7. Please describe %s from your understanding in the context of %s  -- works from 1-3|4